© Crown copyright 2021

 You must have owned the business directly or it must have been owned by a partnership in which you were a member.
 Entrepreneurs’ Relief isn’t available on the disposal of assets of a continuing business unless they’re comprised in a disposal of a part of the business.
 See CG64015+.

 Disposal of goodwill of your business

-If you dispose of the whole or part of your business on or after 3 December 2014 to a close company in which you and any ‘relevant connected person’ own 5% or more of the ordinary share capital then any gain on goodwill included in that disposal will not be eligible for Entrepreneurs’ Relief.
+If you dispose of the whole or part of your business on or after 3 December 2014 to a close company in which you and any ‘relevant connected person’ own 5% or more of the ordinary share capital then any gain on goodwill included in that disposal won’t be eligible for Entrepreneurs’ Relief.
 Broadly, a close company is one which is controlled by 5 or fewer participants (such as, shareholders).
 This rule however won’t apply if you dispose of the shares of the close company within 28 days of the disposal of your business to a company in which you and any relevant connected person hold less than 5% of the ordinary share capital.
 Even when this rule applies, gains on other assets may be eligible for Entrepreneurs’ Relief.